 Finally it was off to Wrotham for the Hartley Ale and the Hartley Morris Men did an excellent job with the organisation of a great event.
 As well as lots of good dancing the voices got a bit of exercise too culminating in a singing session in Penshurst Place.

 It has been a huge 40th Anniversary Year for us.
-Some of the highlights include a 40th Anniversary Dance with the Fair Maids and the Mad Tatters in Hay Street in March, Dancing as a display side in Canberra at Easter and holding a 40th Anniversary Ale in September.
+Some of the highlights include a 40th Anniversary Dance with the Fair Maids of Perth and the Mad Tatters Morris in Hay Street in March, dancing as a display side in Canberra at Easter and holding a 40th Anniversary Ale in September.
 As well as this there were other events such as the annual “Down South Tour”, Fairbridge Festival, Moondyne etc.

 Before the Ale there were well wishes from other sides including this card from Nor’West Arch – see Happy Anniversary from_NWArch Also well wishes came from as far away as the Forrest of the Dean Morris Men (Thomas Mockford) – See Stein and from closer to home this card from the Mad Tatters Morris (a Perth Border side) – see Happy 40th from Mad Tatters Morris

 Lots of good feedback was received and typical of the feedback is this one received from the Squire of the Australian Morris Ring (Tim Beckett)- see Tim’s_Feedback

 To see what the Adelaide Morris Men thought of it – see Headline

 For some Photos – see Photos

 On Wednesday 12th of March, 2014 we had a couple of visitors.
 Thomas Mockford of Forest of Dean Morris Men and Anne attended practice.
 Thomas taught us a dance and we taught him one of ours.

 During the evening because this year is our 40th Anniversary Thomas presented our Squire with a collectors item – a stein that was made for the 40 year Forest of Dean Morris Festival.
 A card was also presented from the Forest of Dean.